 Picking up your Korean partner or friend’s native language is a sure way to get closer to them—and that includes learning Korean terms of endearment of course!

 Even if you and your loved ones aren’t even remotely connected to Korea, you might want to find some creative nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”

-Hey, maybe you’re just looking for something cute to call your puppy.
+Or maybe you’re just looking for something cute to call your puppy.

-Learning and Using Korean Terms of Endearment
+- Funny and Cute Korean Terms of Endearment

 Terms of Endearment for Both Men and Women